 Highway 11 – I’ve heard a few folks say that Highway 11 isn’t nearly as nice as Highway 17 when exploring Northern Ontario, but I want to find out for myself!
 With beautiful areas like Temagami, Temiskaming Shores, Cochrane, Moonbeam and Hearst just to name a small handful of the places I have flagged along the route.
 I can’t wait to experience all the things to see on Highway 11 Ontario.

 Cochrane – Speaking of Cochrane, this town is home to the Polar Bear Habitat, one of the largest of its kind in the world.
-It’s also known for it’s ability to lengthen the lives of polar bears that are in captivity by providing environments as close to their natural habitat as possible.
-This high standard for conservation as well as the emphasis on car and well being of the polar bears have me hoping to visit one day soon!
+It’s also known for its ability to lengthen the lives of polar bears that are in captivity by providing environments as close to their natural habitat as possible.
+This high standard for conservation as well as the emphasis on the care and well-being of the polar bears have me hoping to visit one day soon!

 Combining these destinations along with all the stops in the two week itinerary would make for the ultimate Northern Ontario road trip.
 I can’t wait for the day when I can experience this all myself!